chingchenms/llvm/docs/Coroutines.rst

 and 6 after which the coroutine will be destroyed.

-We will look at individual parts of the LLVM coroutine matching the pseudo-code above starting with coroutine frame creating and destruction:
+We will look at individual parts of the LLVM coroutine matching the pseudo-code above starting with coroutine frame creation and destruction:

 .. code-block:: llvm